-Q&A With WriteByNight Consultant Nick Jarvis
+Q&A with WriteByNight Consultant Nick Jarvis

-Where are you from?
+Where are you from, Nick?

 Denver, Colorado.